Faculty Resource Guide

 Lectures taped for personal study may not be shared with other people without the consent of the lecturer.
 Information contained in the tape-recorded lecture is protected under federal copyright laws and may not be published or quoted without the express consent of the lecturer and without giving proper identity and credit to the lecturer.

 Another service that is essential for students with disabilities is access technology.
-Students who are blind, learning disabled or physically disabled have special needs for technology.
+Students who are blind, have learning disabilities or physically disabilities have special needs for technology.
 Access to such technology is provided to the student in the most integrated setting possible.
-At CSM, computers labs on campus have special access technology that can be used during class and students have access to the Assistive Technology Center for test accommodations and more extensive work.
+At CSM, computers labs on campus have special access technology that can be used during class and students have access to the DRC test accommodations and more extensive work.

 Materials in alternate formats

-DSPS provides textbooks and class materials in alternate formats (Braille, electronic text, large print, audio tapes).
+DRC provides textbooks and class materials in alternate formats (Braille, electronic text, large print, audio tapes).
 If possible, textbooks are secured before the semester begins.
-Having class materials, such as handouts or tests, in advance is helpful since it takes time to scan and format.
-Contact the Assistive Technology Center at 574-6698.
+Having class materials, such as handouts or tests in advance is helpful since it takes time to scan and format this information.
+Contact the Sue Roseberry for more information (650) 574-6698 or firstname.lastname@example.org.

 Read legislation authorizing the production of instructional materials in alternate formats.